Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ---
-title = "Preparing a business plan for a game on Steam" tags = ["practice", "theory", "development", "gamedev", "monetization", "business", "interesting", "best", "world-builders", "tutorial"] published_at = "2024-08-15T12:00:00+00:00" seo_description = "An example of developing a business plan for a game on Steam with a description of logic, calculations, and remarks." seo_image = "./images/cover.png"
+title = "Preparing a business plan for a game on Steam" tags = ["practice", "theory", "development", "gamedev", "monetization", "business", "interesting", "best", "world-builders", "tutorial", "world-builders-2023"] series = "world-builders-2023" published_at = "2024-08-15T12:00:00+00:00" seo_description = "An example of developing a business plan for a game on Steam with a description of logic, calculations, and remarks." seo_image = "./images/cover.png"